daniel5151/cs241lecturenotes/cs241lecturenotes.md

 _Variables:_ Undeclared
 _Procedures:_ Undeclared
 _Procedures:_ Duplicate
-_Procedures:_ types consumed and produced values _Procedures and Variables:_ type of calling vars must match procedure decl. type _Procedures and Variables:_ scope of variables in/out of procedures
+_Procedures:_ Types of paramerters and return values _Procedures and Variables:_ type of calling vars must match procedure decl. type _Variables and Procedures:_ scope of variables in/out of procedures

 ## Solving the "Variable Declaration" Problems
 We've done this already!